-How much does the average person spend for Christmas?
+What does the average person spend on Christmas?

-The average American is projected to spend about $1,387 on Christmas-related shopping in 2020 alone.
+The average American was projected to spend about $998, of which:

 What percentage of Christmas shopping is done online?

-Recent research has shown that roughly 60% of people will conduct their holiday shopping online in 2020.
+Recent research has shown that roughly 60% of people planned to conduct their holiday shopping online in 2020.

-Of this, almost 91% of shoppers will search for items with free shipping, whereas another 16% have nothing against paying for same-day delivery.
+Of this, almost 91% of shoppers searched for items with free shipping.
+In contrast, another 16% had nothing against paying for same-day delivery.

-Lastly, 41% of online shoppers plan to order gifts online but pick them up at the store.
+Lastly, 44% of online shoppers planned to order gifts online but pick them up at the store.